-The public credit registry coverage indicator reports the number of individuals and firms listed in a public credit registry with information on their borrowing history from the past 5 years.
-The number is expressed as a percentage of the adult population (the population age 15 and above in 2011 according to the World Bank’s World Development Indicators).
+The public credit registry coverage indicator reports the number of individuals and firms listed in a public credit registry's database as of January 1, 2013, with information on their borrowing history from the past 5 years.
+The number is expressed as a percentage of the adult population (the population age 15 and above in 2012 according to the World Bank’s World Development Indicators).
 A public credit registry is defined as a database managed by the public sector, usually by the central bank or the superintendent of banks, that collects information on the creditworthiness of borrowers (individuals or firms) in the financial system and facilitates the exchange of credit information among banks and other regulated financial institutions.
-If no public registry operates, the coverage value is 0.
+If no public registry operates, the coverage value is 0%.

 Private credit bureau coverage

-The private credit bureau coverage indicator reports the number of individuals and firms listed by a private credit bureau with information on their borrowing history from the past 5 years.
-The number is expressed as a percentage of the adult population (the population age 15 and above in 2011 according to the World Bank’s World Development Indicators).
+The private credit bureau coverage indicator reports the number of individuals and firms listed by a private credit bureau's database as of January 1, 2013, with information on their borrowing history from the past 5 years.
+The number is expressed as a percentage of the adult population (the population age 15 and above in 2012 according to the World Bank’s World Development Indicators).
 A private credit bureau is defined as a private firm or nonprofit organization that maintains a database on the creditworthiness of borrowers (individuals or firms) in the financial system and facilitates the exchange of credit information among creditors.
 Credit investigative bureaus and credit reporting firms that do not directly facilitate information exchange among banks and other financial institutions are not considered.
-If no private bureau operates, the coverage value is 0.
+If no private bureau operates, the coverage value is 0%.

-This methodology was developed in Djankov, McLiesh and Shleifer (2007) and is adopted here with minor changes.
+This methodology was developed by Djankov, McLiesh and Shleifer (2007) and is adopted here with minor changes.